Himanshigarg08/WeatherCLI/README.md

 # Weather Foreasting Tool

-A command-line tool build using python that accepts a city's name and returns it current weather forecast.
+A command-line tool build using python that accepts a city's name and returns it's current weather forecast.

 ## Python Libraries